projectacrn/acrn-hypervisor/doc/introduction/index.rst

 **Extensible: feature bits**
   A simple extensible feature negotiation mechanism exists for each virtual device and its driver.
-Each virtual device could claim its device specific features while the corresponding driver could respond to the device with the subset of features the driver understands.
+Each virtual device could claim its device-specific features while the corresponding driver could respond to the device with the subset of features the driver understands.
 The feature mechanism enables forward and backward compatibility for the virtual device and driver.